 Some causes of severe aortic stenosis include:

-2. In a diseased (stenotic) valve, the leaflets become stiff and thickened, limiting the amount of blood pumped out of the body.
+In a diseased (stenotic) valve, the leaflets become stiff and thickened, limiting the amount of blood pumped out to the body.

-Your heart team will conduct tests to help determine the best treatment option for you.
+Your heart team will conduct tests that will help you and the team discuss the best treatment option.
 These tests will tell your doctor: